Department of Defense Whistleblower Program: Civilian reprisal investigations

 One early CRI investigation analyzed whether agency officials took action to suspend access by the whistleblower to classified information and revoke a security clearance after the individual communicated with Members of Congress and the 9/11 Commission staff.

 Another investigation examined security clearance decision-making to determine whether religious discrimination affected the adjudication of a whistleblower's security clearance.
 CRI also supported one of the two Intelligence Community Whistleblower Protection Act investigations opened between 1992 and 2009.
 During these investigations, CRI developed the first protocol for reviewing security clearance decision-making process based on Title 5, United States Code.

-Under the Inspector General Act of 1978 (as amended by Public Law 97-252), the DoD OIG is given broad authority to investigate complaints by DoD employees concerning violations of law, rules, or regulations, or concerning mismanagement, gross waste of funds, or abuse of authority (see §7(a), IG Act).
+Under the Inspector General Act of 1978 (as amended by Public Law 97-252), the DoD OIG is given broad authority to investigate complaints by DoD employees concerning violations of law, rules, or regulations, or concerning mismanagement, waste of funds, or abuse of authority (see §7(a), IG Act).

 Congress also mandated that DoD employee shall not take reprisal action against an employee who makes such a complaint (see §7(c), IG Act).

 Under this broad grant of authority, the DoD OIG has authority to investigate allegations of reprisal for whistleblowing received from civilian appropriated fund employees, both employees covered by OSC's protections and those excluded from such coverage (i.e., members of intelligence community).
 CRI was established in 2003 to provide an alternate means by which DoD civilian appropriated fund employees could seek protection from reprisal.
-This is done in coordination with the U.S. Special Counsel.
-CRI was established with the goal of providing limited protection for DoD appropriated fund employees, who also have recourse to OSC, and DoD intelligence and counterintelligence employees, who do not.

 There are several areas where CRI has assisted DoD appropriated fund employees.
-First, CRI provides the information and assistance for employees who seek to file a complaint for alleged reprisal or a disclosure of a violation of law, rule and/or regulation.
+CRI provides the information and assistance for employees who seek to file a complaint for alleged reprisal or a disclosure of a violation of law, rule and/or regulation.
 Second, CRI is available to assist DoD intelligence and counterintelligence employees who seek redress for alleged reprisal, where OSC has no jurisdiction.
-Third, CRI is assists the Inspector General in completing his statutory obligations under the ICWPA to inform Congress of matters of "urgent concern" (see §8H, IG Act).
+CRI is assists the Inspector General in completing his statutory obligations under the ICWPA to inform Congress of matters of "urgent concern" (see §8H, IG Act).

 Additionally, CRI is the Inspector General's in-house advocate for the Section 2302(c) Certification Program administered by OSC.
 CRI supports all categories of DoD civilian appropriated fund employees alleging reprisal for making a disclosure by statute or internal regulation.

 Since its establishment, CRI's efforts have concentrated in advising whistleblowers seeking protection from the Office of Special Counsel and aiding whistleblowers in making a disclosure alleging a violation of law, rule and/or regulation.
 CRI has also investigated select complaints under the authority of Sections 7(a) and (c) of the IG Act.